LucaM56/LucaM56-html-starter-website/README.txt

-This file is to test commiting to github
+This is my first website
+The purpose of this project is to learn html, css, and js